MonashDataFluency/r-rep-res/02-markdown.md

 - to build (compile) the document press `knitr` button or `ctrl+alt+k`
 - to save as `.Rmd` file

-I know I said vanilla, but we are launching an Rmarkdown file.
-It doesn't matter for two reasons, under the hood Rmarkdown will always be converted to vanilla markdown and we are simply using RStudio to write text, can be anything.
+Since we are using RStudio and R it is inevitable that will be using Rmarkdown flaour, but we can still write only vanilla markdown and remember that under the hood Rmarkdown will always be converted to vanilla markdown.

-From now onward we are going to start using `knitr` is an R package that does all the magic of converting and running your R markdown and R code respectively.
+From now onward we are going to start using `knitr` to complie Rmarkdown into html.
+Remember from the [Rmarkdown ecosystem]() that `knitr` will convert Rmarkdown to markdonw and `rmarkdown` R package will convert - render markdown file into html.
+By pressing that blue button both things will happen automatically and we don't need to think about, but I wanted you to know that.

-There actually not that much to core (vanila) of markdown essentially all of it can be summarised below
+These are essintially all core (vanilla) markdown tags.
+Let's practice writting them.

 ```r
  # Header1